📝 Seasonality and purchasing · ⏱️ 3 min read

 ⚠️ Note:

-Always calculate with your lowest sales figures from the past 3 months.
-Not with your best week.
+Always use your weakest sales figures from the past 3 months.
+Never your strongest week.

 Factor spoilage risk into your decision